jcleveley-zz/EntityMapper/README.md

 # Entity Mapper

-The entity mapper class is used to hydrate an array of data, usually from json_decode via a web service, to nested PHP objects.
+The entity mapper is used to hydrate an array of data, usually from json_decode via a web service, to nested PHP objects.

-To map the array to PHP objects you need to provide a map describing how the data should be transformed,
+To map the array to PHP objects you need to provide a map describing how the data should be transformed.

 ## Features